adrsolheim/dat250-a1/dat250-expass4.md

 The assignment went pretty smooth with just some minor hiccups (syntax errors and such).
-The most challenging task was create a good response to faulty data coming in from the request: json data not matching Todo class, updating (put) todo item that does not exist (create it?).
+The most challenging task was to create a good response to faulty data coming in from the request: json data not matching Todo class, updating (put) todo item that does not exist (create it?).

 ### Postman